top of page

 May 2025

-A court grants a preliminary injunction against the "expressive activity policy" enacted following 2024 protests, deeming the policy a likely violation of the First Amendment.
+A district court grants a preliminary injunction against the "expressive activity policy" enacted following 2024 protests, deeming the policy a likely violation of the First Amendment.

 February 2025